 The Thugs are a culture by themselves and we don't want it to ever change.
 It's the very foundation of E@RTC and that energy is what keeps it fun every week.
 If you suffer from a restricted sense of humor, by order of your doctor, this is definitely not the place to volunteer.
+Not any one of us would ever be allowed to visit someone in a burn unit.
 Personality matters a lot to us.

 Here is what the role requires.
 First, you have to know something about cars and know what car should go where and why.
 This means dragging your butt out of bed very early on a Saturday morning for a meeting before we start.
 Not just one or two Saturdays, but every Saturday that weather permits.
 Sure some need vacation here and there, but if you can't show up because you don't feel 'it' that morning, you're not what we're looking for.